 Now that we defined different points of view, here are 5 tips for choosing your point of view wisely:

-1: Use a point of view that will suit the style of your story
+1: Use a point of view that will suit your story’s style

 If your story has the character of a memoir, mostly focusing on one character recalling life experiences, first person POV makes sense.
 It has an autobiographical feel to it because of the dominance of the pronoun ‘I’.

 2: Think about the implications of the point of view you choose